epitome-mvc/Epitome/README.md

 Alternatively, grab r.js and put it inside the project, then do `node r.js -o app.build.js`

-An npm package is also available:
+An npm package is also available but is out of date:

 ```sh
 npm install epitome